SystemsApproach/security/infra.rst

 feasible to fetch the entire contents of the RPKI repository to build up a complete picture of the chains of certificates that have been issued.
-With this information, a router running BGP can determine *in advance* which ASes could originate routing advertisements for which prefixes and use this to configure filtering rules that specify which advertisements they are willing to accept.
+With this information, a router running BGP can determine *in advance* which ASs could originate routing advertisements for which prefixes and use this to configure filtering rules that specify which advertisements they are willing to accept.
 There is a well-established set of software tools to automate this process for popular operating systems and commercial